NduatiK/ash_gleam/README.md

 ### 4. Use from Gleam

 Each exported action becomes its own Gleam module.
-The first name in `action :list_todos, :read` becomes the module name.
+The first name in `action :list_todos, :read` becomes the generated module name.

 **Listing:**
 ```gleam